 Use a sharp knife or scissor to make small diagonal cuts on your hot dog.
 They should be about ¼” deep and 1 ½” apart from each other.
 If you want to stuff your hot dogs, just cut a long straight line lengthwise about half way down instead.

 This will allow the steam inside the hot dogs to escape and prevent bursting.
 Plus, this will help the hot dogs cook evenly, improving their texture, taste, and appearance.

 The Best Way To Cook Hot Dogs Using A Toaster Oven

 Don’t think that you can apply the same methods to cook hot dogs in a microwave to prepare hot dogs in toaster ovens.
 There are many aspects that distinguish microwaves from toaster ovens, so it’s best that you check out these 2 comprehensive step-by-step instructions.

 1. Baking Hot Dogs In The Toaster Oven

 There are several similarities between a toaster oven and your convection oven.
 But when you bake hot dogs in the toaster oven, they will brown faster and become more crispy and appetizing.
 Follow the steps below and learn how to bake the perfect hot dog.

 First of all, preheat your toaster oven to 350°F. While the toaster oven is heating up, you can prepare the ingredients or the baking tray.

 Step 2: Prepare The Tray

 Now take your toaster oven tray and line it with aluminum foil.
-This step is rather important since the tray can catch the liquid and fat dripping from hot dogs.
-It is very tough and time-consuming to scrub the grease off your toaster oven.
+This step is rather important since it can make your toaster oven cleaning process easier.
+The tray will catch the liquid and fat dripping from hot dogs, preventing the grease.